 Premier League chiefs, due to meet with clubs next week, are committed to finishing the season but there is no indication of when it will resume.

 Britain, on lockdown until May 7 at the earliest, has been one of the countries hardest hit by the pandemic, with more than 18,000 hospital deaths.
-AFP/File / Oli SCARFF Liverpool were on the verge of winning the Premier League before coronavirus forced the suspension of the season
+AFP/File / Oli SCARFF Liverpool was on the verge of winning the Premier League before coronavirus forced the suspension of the season

 Earlier this month, top-flight clubs agreed to consult with their players over deferrals and reductions amounting to 30 percent of their salary but only a handful of clubs.